biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Several parameters have been automatically selected for you.
 In the "p-metric" field we will specify the beta diversity analysis to run.
 Enter "braycurtis" in this box, and click "Add Command".

-To create a Bray-Curtis dissimilarity principal coordinate plot, select select "pcoa" from the drop-down menu.
+To create a Bray-Curtis dissimilarity principal coordinate plot, select "pcoa" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/bray_curtis_pcoa.png
    :align:   center